 Is There a Way to Rapidly Detox from Fentanyl?

-There are treatment facilities that offer rapid detox from fentanyl, which typically includes anesthesia-assisted withdrawal.
+There are treatment facilities that offer rapid detox from Fentanyl, which typically includes anesthesia-assisted withdrawal.
 During rapid detox, the patient is sedated and put into immediate medical withdrawal by using an opiate blocker, such as naltrexone.
 It’s important to understand, however, that rapid detox is often dangerous and ineffective.
-Several studies have shown that this method does not result in less discomfort compared to any other methods of fentanyl withdrawal.
+Several studies have shown that this method does not result in less discomfort compared to any other method of fentanyl withdrawal.

 Is Fentanyl Addictive?

-As a schedule II prescription opiate, fentanyl has a high potential for abuse.
+As a schedule II prescription opiate, Fentanyl has a high potential for abuse.
 It’s one of the strongest opiates on the market and is more potent than both heroin and morphine.
-Since fentanyl works to eliminate all the pain in the body.
-Produces a powerful high, a person can easily become addicted to fentanyl.
-Individuals who abuse fentanyl often seek the euphoric effects produced by the drug.
-In some cases, a person may start using fentanyl as prescribed by their doctor, but then it turns into a situation where they continue taking it for non-medical reasons.
+Since fentanyl works to eliminate all the pain in the body, produces a powerful high, a person can easily become addicted to Fentanyl.
+Individuals who abuse Fentanyl often seek the euphoric effects produced by the drug.
+In some cases, a person may start using Fentanyl as prescribed by their doctor, but then it turns into a situation where they continue taking it for non-medical reasons.

 The signs and symptoms of fentanyl abuse include:

 - Labored breathing